brndnmtthws/citrine/README.md

 use a combination of a stateful queueing service with a worker library, such as [Exq](https://github.com/akira/exq).

-If you're okay with the limitations of the library, Citrine is a great choice due to minimal dependencies and operational burden.
+If you're okay with the limitations of the library, Citrine is a great choice thanks to its simple interface, minimal dependencies and ease of operations.

 ## Installation